jhnns-br/wiki-rag/README.md

 cooresponding embeddings in a Qdrant vector store.

-The *chatter* retrives similar chunks of text from the store for a given query (question) and gives these chunks, togehter with the question and some more context, to *Ollama*, which then generates an answer.
+The *chatter* retrives similar chunks of text from the store for a given query (question) and gives these chunks, togehter with the question, and some more context, to *Ollama*, which then generates an answer.
 These functions are offerred via REST API.

 The *frontend* simply offers a streamlit-built GUI for the user, which looks like this: